-The MIT MVL (Man-Vehicle Laboratory) celebrated its fiftieth anniversary with a day-long symposium and celebration on the subject of human-vehicle interactions, on Sept.
+The MIT Human Systems Laboratory (called the Man Vehicle Laboratory at the time) celebrated its fiftieth anniversary with a day-long symposium and celebration on the subject of human-vehicle interactions, on Sept.
 14, 2012.
 The Symposium traced the people and research streams over a half century – from Doc Draper’s earliest desires to have us describe pilots as components of a control loop, through study and modeling of the balance mechanism of the inner ear and its role in aircraft and spacecraft control, to extensive space flight experiments.

-The program for the September 14th gathering, as well as Larry's memoirs of the past half century at the lab and a full list of theses and publications, is in the MVL@50 booklet which can be found here. (~15Mb)
+The program for the September 14th gathering, as well as Larry's memoirs of the past half century at the lab and a full list of theses and publications, is in the MVL@50 booklet which can be obtained upon request. (~15Mb document)

 Relive the event from the video captured by MIT TechTV!